RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-IR/customizing-interactive-report.md

   ![](images/select-columns2.png " ")

-  d) The changes you made to the interactive report display are reflected now.
+  d) The interactive report is displayed with the changes made in the above steps.

   ![](images/run-ir1.png " ")